String cheese: United States

 In the United States, string cheese generally refers to snack-sized servings of low-moisture mozzarella.
 This form of string cheese is roughly cylindrical, about 6 in long and less than 1 in in diameter.
-The common term is a "cheese stick" which is cut and packaged, either individually or as a package of several lengths.

 The cheese used is commonly a form of mozzarella, or a combination of mozzarella and cheddar.
 This type of string cheese gets its name because it can be eaten by pulling strips of cheese from the cylinder along its length and eating these strings.
 It was invented in 1976 by Frank Baker.

 Central America and Caribbean

-In the Dominican Republic is produced the "Queso de Hoja", a type of stringy, salty mozzarella in form of a ball, mostly served with toast or crackers.
+In the Dominican Republic "Queso de Hoja" is produced in the form of a ball.
+It is mostly served with toast or crackers.

 Oceania

-In Australia, string cheese is sold by Bega Cheese and is called Bega Stringers.
-String cheese can also be sold in a can.
-In the Marquesas Islands, a popular variety of string cheese is made from breadfruit proteins and buffalo milk, and is marketed under the brand Sea King String.
+In Australia, string cheese is sold by the Bega Group and is called Bega Stringers.